bootdotdev/blog/content/python/python-projects-for-beginners.md

 {{< cta1 >}}

-## 3 Python Projects for Beginners Using Courses or Lectures
+## 3 Python Projects using courses or lectures

 While some of the best Python beginner projects are based on straight Python or use a couple of Python packages, you can also use courses as a way to do a more interactive, guided project.
 These options are billed as courses that teach you Python, but optionally can be used to complete your first Python project.